Expression of Interest form

 The flowchart below shows what will happen if you decide to take part in the study.

-If you are still eligible after these first checks, you will then start the cochlear implant assessment process.
+If you are still eligible after these first checks, you will then start the COACH eligibility pathway.
 This will include several appointments and will follow the same procedures that all patients being considered for a cochlear implant would receive at your clinic.
-These could vary between hospitals.
+These could vary between hospitals and is to ensure you are fit and well enough to receive a CI if that is the group you are allocated to.
 The researcher will explain to you what further visits you will have.
 One of these visits will include an MRI or CT scan to check that your inner ear (cochlear) is suitable for cochlear implantation.
-Other appointments also include counselling, to ensure that you understand the changes in your hearing that a cochlear implant may provide, offer you support, give you the opportunity to ask questions, and ensure you would be happy to go ahead with surgery if you were offered a cochlear implant as part of the trial.
-Only people who are confirmed as both eligible for the trial and eligible for a cochlear implant after going through the cochlear implant assessment pathway would be invited for a treatment allocation appointment.
+Other appointments also include counselling, to ensure that you understand the changes in your hearing that a cochlear implant may provide and what learning to hear with a cochlear implant involves, offer you support, give you the opportunity to ask questions, and ensure you would be happy to go ahead with surgery if you were offered a cochlear implant as part of the trial.
+Only people who are confirmed as both eligible for the trial and eligible for a cochlear implant after going through the COACH eligibility pathway would be invited for a treatment allocation appointment.
 If you are not eligible for the trial, your care will continue as normal under the NHS.
+The information collected up to this point will still be kept.

 If you are eligible for the trial, you will randomly put you in one of the two groups (hearing aid group or cochlear implant group).
 You will have a 50% chance of being in either group, like flipping a coin.
 This ensures there is a fair comparison between the two groups.
 Neither you, the clinical team nor the research team can choose which group you will be allocated to, as this could lead to the groups being unequal and the results of the trial being unreliable.
 We currently do not know which treatment will give better results which is why we need to compare the groups fairly.

 If you are in this group, you will continue to use hearing aids in both ears and you will not receive a cochlear implant.
+The hearing aids offered as part of this trial are from the danalogic GN Ambio Smart range.
+The decision of which hearing aids you receive will be discussed between you and the clinical team.
 You will have the choice of being fitted with these state-of-the-art hearing aids, or you can opt to keep your current hearing aids.
 If you keep your current hearing aids, an audiologist will check to make sure they are set up in the best way for you.
+Fitting of the new hearing aids, or adjusting your current hearing aids, will happen within 3 months of your treatment allocation appointment.

-Support: Ongoing support will be provided throughout the whole trial, but if you have opted for new hearing aids, we will also take care of all repairs and replacements for up to 2 years after you receive the hearing aids.
+Support: You will be offered remote follow-on support within 1 week of your fitting/adjustment appointment to discuss and solve any initial difficulties you may have.
+Ongoing support will be provided throughout the whole trial, but if you have opted for new hearing aids, we will also take care of all repairs and replacements for up to 2 years after you receive the hearing aids.
 After the trial is finished, the new hearing aids are yours to keep, and you will continue with your normal NHS care.

 If you are in this group, you will need to provide consent for surgery.
 You will receive a cochlear implant in one ear and the clinical team will discuss the choice of ear to be implanted with you.
 Prior to surgery you will be offered a new hearing aid for the ear that is not being implanted, or if you choose to keep your own hearing aid, we can make sure that this is set up in the best way for you.
 All other information about hearing aid fitting and maintenance is the same in this group as for the hearing aid group.

-Implant surgery: The cochlear implant surgery will take place within 3 months of the treatment allocation appointment.
+Implant surgery: The cochlear implant surgery will take place within 3 months of your treatment allocation appointment.
+You will need an x-ray or CT scan to check the implant has been correctly inserted.
 You will usually be able to go home on the same day as your surgery, although in some cases (for example if your surgery is later in the day) an overnight stay may be required.
-You will need an x-ray or CT scan to check the implant has been correctly inserted.
 Following the surgery there is a wait before implant activation.
 During this time, you would not be able to use your hearing aid in the implanted ear.
-The surgery will follow routine NHS practices and more information about the surgery will be discussed with you by the clinical team during your appointments.
+If you use a hearing aid in the other ear, you can use that during this time.
+Surgery will follow routine NHS practices and more information about it will be discussed with you by the clinical team during your appointments.
+There may be additional imaging as part of routine care.

 Follow-up:

-Contact and appointments after hearing aid fitting/implant activation will be the same for both groups.
+All follow-up timepoints are scheduled from the time of hearing aid fitting/adjustment (hearing aid group) or when your cochlear implant was activated (cochlear implant group).
+Contact and appointments after hearing aid fitting/implant activation will be the same for both groups, as detailed below.
 If you are in the cochlear implant group, these research appointments will be in addition to your clinical cochlear implant rehabilitation appointments but will wherever possible these will be scheduled on the same day to limit your visits to clinic.

-3-, 6- and 9-months: At these appointments, an audiologist will test your hearing and ask you to complete the same speech tests and questionnaires.
+3-, 6- and 9-months: At these appointments, an audiologist will test your hearing and ask you to complete the same speech tests and questionnaires as you did at your treatment allocation visit.

-Monthly checks: On the months we aren’t seeing you in person for a visit, or posting questionnaires to you, we will contact you to check how well your devices are working, how often you are using them and if you are having any problems.
+Monthly checks: On the months we aren’t seeing you in person for a visit, or posting questionnaires to you (months 2, 4, 5, 7 and 8), you will be contacted by a researcher to check how well your hearing aids/cochlear implants are working, how often you are using them and if you are having any problems.

 There is no guarantee that taking part in this trial will directly benefit you.
 Both new hearing aids/adjusting your current hearing aids and cochlear implants may provide an improvement in your hearing, but it is not known if this will be the case.
 The information we collect from this trial may help us to improve treatment for people with hearing loss like yours in the future and help us understand the condition better.
 If you are in the cochlear implant group, you will receive a cochlear implant in one ear that would not be available to you on the NHS at the time of the trial, and you will have the option to use a new hearing aid in your other ear or have your current hearing aid adjusted.
 If you are in the hearing aid group, you will have the option to receive new state-of-the-art hearing aids or have your current hearing aids adjusted.